 Every day millions of blog posts are being published making it more difficult to separate your brand from the crowd.
 Keyword based content has transformed into a science of communication and psychology field.
 Being a creative wordsmith isn’t enough if you want to produce leads and increase your income.

 Static content that usually thrives into website pages, doesn’t offer a lot of fresh oxygen to any brand.
-Fresh content make the blood run faster and attracts attention when and where we actually need it.
+Fresh content makes the blood run faster and attracts attention when and where we actually need it.
 How many static pages can you publish about one product?
 Let’s be generous and say 2 or 3.
 But you can create countless blog posts to talk about 1 product.
 There are amazingly many different angles to approach the same topic!
-Same product through different angles, equals to more exposure and more traffic.
+The same product through different angles equals to more exposure and more traffic.

 Embrace the fact that blogging should be one of your top priorities in your marketing strategy for you and your clients.

-This means that not only is blogging essential more than ever before, but nurtures your authority value in the market and generates high quality leads.
+This means that not only is blogging essential more than ever before but it nurtures your authority value in the market and generates high-quality leads.

 4 Common Blogging Mistakes